 False Hopes is not just one record, but many.
-Indeed, such were named several solo projects, released in the mid-naughties by various members of Doomtree, before they recorded a joint album with the same title.
-Prior to this, actually, P.O.S. and Cecil Otter had founded a duo under the same name, even before they created the Minneapolis collective.
-But others would reuse it as a manifesto, and more particularly their female rapper, Dessa Darling, or Dessa.
-With the five songs of her own version – songs so good that she would reuse them on her second album, Castor, The Twin – she delivered actually one of the best of the series.
+Indeed, such were named several solo projects, released in the mid-noughties by various members of Doomtree, prior to recording a joint album with the same title.
+Even before this, that was the name of the duo P.O.S. and Cecil Otter had founded, before they created the larger Minneapolis collective.
+One of these many False Hopes, though, deserves a special attention, the one delivered by a female rapper, Dessa Darling, or Dessa.
+With the five songs of her own version – songs so good that she would reuse them on her second album, Castor, The Twin – she delivered one of the best in the series.

-Margret Wander, though, was one of the last to join Doomtree.
-Her profile fitted well with the rest of the collective: as most of its members, she was White – more or less, actually, her mother being of Puerto Rican descent; she was also a literate middle-class lady, with a passion for books, a degree in philosophy, and sophisticated lyrics; and she didn’t mind crossing over to other genres, opting sometimes for spoken word instead of rap, or using “real” instruments.
-And though, Dessa had joined Doomtree almost randomly.
-As someone passionate in words, she had joined once, in 2001, a slam poetry contest, which she won.
-This victory, as a matter of fact, was an accident, many of its best contestants having travelled this very day.
-But anyway: it encouraged her to persevere.
+Though Margret Wander joined Doomtree later than others, her profile fit the collective well.
+As most members, she was White – more or less, her mother being of Puerto Rican descent.
+She was also a literate middle-class lady, with a passion for books, a degree in philosophy, and sophisticated lyrics.
+And she didn’t mind crossing over to other genres, opting sometimes for spoken word instead of rap, or using “real” instruments.
+However, Dessa had joined Doomtree almost randomly.
+By 2001, as someone passionate in words, she participated to a slam poetry contest, which she won.
+This victory, as a matter of fact, was an accident: many of its best contestants were travelling abroad that very day.
+But anyway, it encouraged her to persevere.
 And through this new hobby, she became friend with a few rappers from her neighborhood.

 Mostly produced by Doomtree’s own beatmakers Lazerbeak and Paper Tiger, the music was as expected with the collective: the instruments sounded quite organic, and they were uncommon in a hip-hop context.
 Rap, in reality, was not Dessa’s only discipline: she could sing, and on "Kites" she engaged into strange murmurs.
-But still, she could blow the mic, being quite good at moving from one flow to another, and her style had a kind of old school flavor, like on "Press On", where Dessa and Sims played at completing their respective rhymes, à la Run-D.M.C.
+But still, she could blow the mic, being quite good at switching from one flow to another, and her style had a kind of old school flavor, like on "Press On", where Dessa and Sims played at completing each other's rhymes, à la Run-D.M.C.

-Hers was a specific school of rap – not the most visible, but a convincing one; a school not rooted in the ghetto realities, and not concerned with stylistic purity, but still attached to the old-fashioned notion of “art”.
-In an accomplished way, and before her talent would dilute into too long – but still good – albums, the young rapper from Minneapolis offered a feminine face to her sub-genre of hip-hop.
+Hers was a specific rap school – not the most visible, but an exciting one; a school not rooted in ghetto realities, and not concerned with stylistic purity, but still attached to the old-fashioned notion of “art”.
+In an accomplished way, and before her talent would dilute into long albums, the young rapper from Minneapolis offered a feminine face to her own genre of hip-hop.